Orkney Day Tour

 Enjoy a full day tour of Orkney Islands from John O'Groats

-Every Day 1 May to 30 September 2014
+Every Day 1 June to 30 September 2021

 Price £79, under 16 yrs half price, under 5 yrs free

 Ticket includes ferry crossings and coach tour

-Family Ticket £160 - 2 adults & 2 children
+Family Ticket £210 - 2 adults & 2 children

 Extras are your lunch and entrance fee to Skara Brae & chapel

 The ferry takes just 40 minutes to cover the old sea route to Orkney across the famous Pentland Firth which links the Atlantic Ocean with the North Sea.
 The Firth is rich in marine wildlife and the many isolated islands provide secure breeding places for thousands of sea birds.
 Look out for seals and whales.

 Your coach will be waiting for you at Burwick ready to drive you across the Churchill Barriers which were built in the 1940s and thread five islands together to form the eastern boundary of Scapa Flow.

 Continue along the northern coast of Scapa Flow with beautiful views of the Hoy hills across the water.
 Stromness is surely one of Britain's most picturesque towns.
 Walk through the winding main street and visit the museum which features Orkney's connection with whaling and the early development of the Hudson's Bay Company, also photographs of the First World War German Fleet.
 The Pier Arts Centre is also well worth a vist.
 Free time for lunch here.
 Plenty places to eat.